 She silently nodded and broke off toward a sandy trail.

 Shun felt confused.
 "Did I make her upset?
-I just couldn't say the words," he mumbled.
+I just couldn't say the words in the contract," he mumbled.
 He really wasn't trying to be rude.
 He took a few steps in her direction and coned his hands around his mouth, "I'm sorry, June!" he called out.

 "Shun, don't worry about it.
 You didn't do anything.
 On these days, she tends to feel ill," spoke the Master as he rolled the scroll up and headed straight for his hut.
 "Come with me, Shun, we have something that we must talk about."

 Shun walked over to the Master's residence.
 The Saint opened the door for him.
 Two chairs were in the middle of the room.
-Shun took a seat on the left hand side.
-The Master entered, he grabbed the right wing of his helmet and pulled it the whole thing off.
-He placed it and the manila folder on the light brown desk to a pot of fresh water.
+Shun took a seat on the right hand side.
+The Master entered, grabbed the right wing of his helmet and pulled the whole thing off.
+He placed it and the manila folder on the light brown desk next to a pot of fresh water.